 Instructions

-- In one large bowl, whisk the eggs for 10 seconds.
-Add yogurt, oil, maple syrup, milk and vanilla extract; whisk well and set aside.
+- To make the cake: In one large bowl, whisk the eggs for 10 seconds.
+Add Greek yogurt, oil, maple syrup, milk and vanilla extract; whisk well and set aside.

-- In another large bowl, add flour, cinnamon, baking powder + soda, and salt; whisk well breaking any baking soda or powder lumps.
+- In another large bowl, add flour, cinnamon, baking powder, baking soda, and salt; whisk well breaking any baking soda or powder lumps.
 Set aside.

 - Preheat oven to 350 degrees F, spray large 9 x 13 baking dish with cooking spray and set aside.
-Preheat large skillet on low heat, add walnuts and toast for a few minutes (until fragrant), stirring occasionally.
+Preheat large skillet on low heat, add walnuts and toast for a few minutes, stirring occasionally.
 Add coconut flakes and toast another minute, stirring frequently.
 Turn off the heat.
 Grate carrots.

-- Remove from the oven and cool off completely (about 4-5 hours).
+- Remove from the oven and let cool completely, for about 4-5 hours.

-- When ready to assemble your healthy carrot cake, discard the whey and add strained yogurt into a medium bowl along with icing sugar and vanilla extract.
-Whisk well, transfer on top of cake, spread with spatula, garnish with toasted coconut flakes (chips) and cut into 16 slices.
+- When ready to assemble the cake, discard the whey and add strained Greek yogurt into a medium bowl along with icing sugar and vanilla extract.
+Whisk well, transfer on top of cake, spread with spatula and garnish with toasted coconut flakes.
+Cut into 16 slices and serve.

 Notes